Cultura15/IT342-G5-CollaborAid/README.md

 It serves as a knowledge base where users can find important platform information, including updates, terms, and FAQs.
 It also provides contact forms for support, making it easy for users to reach out for help and stay informed about the app's developments.

 1.4 Live Chat Support
 A built-in chat feature allows users to easily connect with staff for support, including inquiries about policies or troubleshooting issues.
-In addition, an AI-powered assistant is available to instantly answer common questions, and redirect them to a live chat support.
+In addition, an AI-powered assistant is available to instantly answer common questions, and redirect them to a live chat support. <br> <br>

 **`(Mobile Features)`**